Building your site manually is a recipe for underperformance and frustration. It’s time to automate your blog.

 By connecting Google Contacts and LinkedIn, you can vastly expand your network and have all the contacts in one place.

-2. Use Slack and Trello for project and team management
+2. Use Slack and Trello for the project and team management

 It’s incredible how many individuals and organizations still use email and Skype as primary tools for getting stuff done.